Azure-Samples/azure-serverless-workshop-team-assistant/3-squirebot/README.md

 ![CORS Screenshot](./images/cors-create.png)

 Now you should be able to see add new tasks and see your Function App.
+As a reminder, the tasks you previously saw when running the application locally will not show up as you are now pointing at the CosmosDB in Azure.

 #### 2. Use Azure Functions Proxies